bitemyapp/teef/posts/2015-08-23-why-we-dont-chuck-readers-into-web-apps.md

 That's fine, but you still have to learn the language before that even remotely makes sense.
 If you haven't learned Haskell, then you do not _by definition_ know how to learn Haskell.
 The approach we take is based on experience teaching people, and plunging into projects prematurely is a strong correlate for burning out and giving up.

+## So you're saying there aren't any projects in [Haskell Programming](http://haskellbook.com/)?

+No no, there *absolutely* are projects and as we complete more of the book, we'll add more!
+But we take a gradual and careful approach to them, introducing them only after you've learned the basics of the language.
+This makes it so you can focus on each step of the process.
+This also minimizes the amount of cargo-culting required to get a working project as well.

 ## Is there anything you could cut?

 We could cut the chapters on non-strictness and IO and it wouldn't bite into the core pedagogical goals, but I really wanted to address those topics as they are common but unnecessary sources of confusion and misunderstanding.